 Referred-to auditors.
-When a principal auditor divides responsibility for the audit with one or more other public accounting firms ("referred-to auditor") in accordance with AS 1205 (currently AU sec.
-543), Part of the Audit Performed by Other Independent Auditors,8 the principal auditor is required to identify on Form AP each referred-to
+When a principal auditor divides responsibility for the audit with one or more other public accounting firms ("referred-to auditor") in accordance with AS 1205, Part of the Audit Performed by Other Independent Auditors, the principal auditor is required to identify on Form AP each referred-to auditor with its Firm ID, when applicable, and the magnitude of its participation.
+The referred-to auditor is not required to file Form AP.